Fast Company’s creative directors describe how we got that FC look over 25 years

 Dean Markadakis, 2003-2010

-New Editor-in-Chief John Byrne and I had worked together at BusinessWeek (when Fast Company was still more or less a startup), producing 256-page issues weekly (the maximum capacity for a stapled magazine).
+New editor-in-chief John Byrne and I had worked together at BusinessWeek (when Fast Company was still more or less a startup), producing 256-page issues weekly (the maximum capacity for a stapled magazine).
 By the time John hired me at Fast Company in 2003, the business landscape had changed dramatically—and it all happened so quickly.
 The focus of the magazine changed as well to reflect this new reality.
 While still a magazine about bold ideas and innovation, it became more of an explicit service magazine, helping readers build back from the ruins of the dot-com bust.
 We came up with a new tagline—”How Smart People Work”—and created a new logo that was more evocative of the original one, making it a bit friendlier and more familiar.

 We rethought the front-of-book sections, adding more actionable, easily digestible shorter elements, always conceived with the new tagline in mind.
 Feature stories changed as well, incorporating more sidebars and entry points, making the magazine feel more like an indispensable tool than a purely entertaining read.

 The one constant, though, was bold, compelling, simple type treatments.
 Type was always a critical component of Fast Company‘s message, but in the new business climate, it conveyed a heightened sense of urgency.
 It was often black and all-caps, commanding but not quite shouting.
 Words often bled off the edges of the pages, and were framed by swathes of white space.
-Illustrations were almost diagrammatical, helping readers navigate complicated stories about business in a now quickly-recovering economy.
+Illustrations were almost diagrammatical, helping readers navigate complicated stories about business in a now quickly recovering economy.

 Nearing the middle of the decade, the economy was by all accounts booming, and the magazine became more focused on the personalities leading the recovery rather than broad concepts.
 Covers were always people-focused, less conceptual, and we began seeing more celebrities in the mix.
 The paper stock got heavier, the stable of photographers more exclusive, and the overall “glossy” quality of the magazine got kicked up a few notches.
 Typography began to soften somewhat, with delicate serifs evoking hope and opportunity added to the mix, rather than the cutthroat urgency of black-weight all-caps wide sans serifs and imposing slabs.
 Even as another catastrophic financial crisis began to decimate the economy, the magazine held steady, again being an indispensable tool for those looking to rebuild.